joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/04/us/politics/supreme-court-cellphone-carriers-fines.html

 **John Bolton Reaches Deal to Plead Guilty Over Classified Information**\
-`The former Trump national security adviser plans to plead guilty to a single count of illegal retention of classified information and pay a fine, and could face prison time of up to five years.`\
+`The former Trump national security adviser plans to plead guilty to a count of illegal retention of classified information, which could result in a fine and possibly prison time of up to five years.`\
 https://www.nytimes.com/2026/06/04/us/politics/john-bolton-plea-deal.html

 **Rebecca Grossman and Scott Erickson, Ex-MLB Pitcher, Found Liable for $176 Million in Hit-and-Run**\